 In that same spirit, my friend Guy in France posted this update yesterday on Facebook, which he has let me share:

 Guy wrote: “Friends all over the world, I have learned this evening that a colleague and dear friend was among the victims in Paris last night.
 He was hit by three bullets and, as I write, he is in an artificial coma after 10 hours in surgery.
 I will not name him here, out of respect for the privacy of his family.

 “I am tonight full of fear of the aftermath of this declaration of war in France.
-And I am terrified in particular because extremist voices are already fuelling fires of hate, proclaiming that everyone should beware of immigrants and Muslims, etc. My friend is Moroccan.
+And I am terrified in particular because extremist voices are already fuelling fires of hate, proclaiming that everyone should beware of immigrants and Muslims.
+My friend is Moroccan.
 ‘They’ shot him last night.
 ‘They’ didn’t ask of his origins or beliefs.
-And whilst I pray for him to survive, I fear already that in the weeks and months to come, he will be an innocent victim again, at the hands of those who will stigmatise him because he, in their words, ‘looks like a terrorist’.
+And while I pray for him to survive, I fear already that in the weeks and months to come, he will be an innocent victim again, at the hands of those who will stigmatise him because he, in their words, ‘looks like a terrorist’.

 “So, friends, beyond your compassion, your flags of solidarity, please, I beg you, be vigilant.
 Now, more than ever, stand up against ALL extremism, ALL ignorance, ALL hatred.
 My friend will need you.
 France will need you.
 The world can only prevail on these terms.”

 This morning, Guy added: “He was the only survivor of his group of friends outside the Carillon bar.
 He is fighting, hanging in there.”

 5 November 2015: Why the surveillance state will increase crime and put one million children at risk